binarystash/roundabout/readme.md

 ## Depth option

-To understand how it works add the option to your roundabout
+To understand how it works add the option to your roundabout.

 ```
 $('ul').roundabout({